skippyr/becho/README.md

 I plan to continue adding more features, but those will be replaned before being added.

+Expect some changes until the end of this first stage of its development.

 ## Installation

 `becho` is written in Rust, and, for to be used, must be installed from source.